mdlacasse/Owl/README.md

 - Medicare calculations are done through a self-consistent loop.
 This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
-When the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
+In some situations, when the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
 Owl will detect these cases and will inform the user with a warning message, instructing to slightly change the input parameters to remediate the situation.
+In these cases, the solutions generated are very close to one another.
-- Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
+- Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.

 The solution from an optimization algorithm has only two states: feasible and infeasible.
-Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs out of money in year 20, an optimization-based solver can only tell you that a solution does not exist for the plan being considered.
+Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs out of money in year 20, an optimization-based solver can only tell you that a solution does or does not exist for the plan being considered.
 Examples of infeasible solutions include requesting a bequeathed estate value too large for the savings assets to support, even with zero net spending basis, or maximizing the bequest subject to a net spending basis that is already too large for the savings